streamnative/pulsar-io-cloud-storage/README.md

 - Avro / Parquet: only support structured Pulsar schema types, including `JSON`, `PROTOBUF`, `AVRO`, and `PROTOBUF_NATIVE`.
 - Bytes: support all Pulsar schema types.

-When the connector receiving a message with a schema type that is not supported by the connector, the connector will `fail` the message by default, if you want to skip the non-supported messages, you can set `skipFailedMessages` to `true`.
+By default, when the connector receives a message with a non-supported schema type, the connector will `fail` the message.
+If you want to skip the non-supported messages, you can set `skipFailedMessages` to `true`.

 ### Dead letter topic